Iowa State vs. Clemson Cheez-It Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Iowa State Stats and Trends

-- Iowa State has played 12 games, with five wins against the spread.

-- So far this season, the Cyclones have been installed as favorites by a 1.5-point margin or more 10 times and are 5-5 ATS in those contests.
+- The Cyclones are 5-5 ATS when favored by 1.5 points or more this season.

-- Iowa State's games this year have hit the over on six of 11 set point totals (54.5%).
+- Iowa State's games this year have hit the over six times in 11 opportunities (54.5%).

-- Iowa State is 5-6 against the spread and 7-5 overall this season when the team records more than 15 points.
+- Iowa State is 5-6 against the spread and 7-5 overall in games when it scores more than 15 points.

 - The Cyclones have turned the ball over 13 times this season, five fewer than the Tigers have forced (18).